Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Washington State Stats and Trends

-- Washington State has eight wins against the spread in 12 games this season.
+- In Washington State's 12 games this year, it has eight wins against the spread.

-- The Cougars are 5-2 ATS when underdogs by 0 points or more this year.

-- Washington State's games this year have hit the over six times in 12 opportunities (50%).
+- Washington State has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).

-- The Cougars rack up 28.4 points per game, comparable to the 28.4 the Hurricanes allow.

 - Washington State is 5-1 against the spread and 6-0 overall in games when it records more than 28.4 points.